CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 <img src="images\SDforDeleteTask.png" width="800">

 > Note: When Agendum's data is changed, the `Model` simply raises a `ToDoListChangedEvent`.
-  It does not directly requested the `Storage` component to save the updates to the hard disk.
+  It does not directly request the `Storage` component to save the updates to the hard disk.
   Hence, `Model` is not directly coupled to `Storage`.

 The diagram below shows what happens after a `ToDoListChangedEvent` is raised. `EventsCenter` will inform the subscribers (the `UI` and `Storage` components).
 Both components will then respond accordingly. `UI` will update the status bar to reflect the 'Last Updated' time while `Storage` will save the updates to the task data to hard disk. <br>